 Some parenting practices that can be harmful.
 They undermine the authentic gender self, and often do nothing to make a child or youth safer.
 In fact, they may make children and youth less safe.
 Harmful practices include:

-This list is adapted from The Transgender Child: A Handbook for Families and Professionals (see Resources: Books).
+This list is adapted from The Transgender Child: A Handbook for Families and Professionals (see Articles, Books & Movies).

 Parents are often asked to travel a long way in a short time.
-Parenting a gendercreative child or trans youth is often an unexpected journey.
+Parenting a gender creative child or trans or gender diverse youth is often an unexpected journey.
 It can be confusing and overwhelming.
-After realizing that a child is gendercreative or trans, there may be a big period of adjustment for everyone in the family.
+After realizing that a child is gender creative or trans, there may be a big period of adjustment for everyone in the family.
 Time is often what parents need most as they process how their parenting needs to shift in order to support their child.
 However, sometimes children and youth don’t have a lot of time.
 They need love, support and affirmation immediately and their wellbeing may be held in the balance.

-Here are some ideas for steps you can take to better prepare yourself to meet the needs of your child.
+Here are some steps you can take to better prepare yourself to meet the needs of your child.

 - Find the information you need to educate yourself.
 Getting your questions answered can relieve a lot of anxiety and help you plan for your child’s needs.
 There are many resources linked on this website.
 If you are having trouble finding what you need, contact us, and we will do our best to connect you with resources and support.